getumbrel/umbrel/apps/README.md

       # Tor proxy environment variables
       # $TOR_PROXY_IP - Local IP of Tor proxy
       # $TOR_PROXY_PORT - Port of Tor proxy
-  # If your app has more services like a database container you can define those
+  # If your app has more services, like a database container, you can define those
   # services below:
   # db:
   #   image: <docker-image>:<tag>@sha256:<checksum>